hendrik-scholz/resize-base64-promise/README.md

 * The function can only be used in frontend code.
 * Since enlarging images is not desirable due to the loss of quality, the functions resizeBase64ForMaxWidth and resizeBase64ForMaxHeight do not support it.
 Use the function resizeBase64ForMaxWidthAndMaxHeight for free resizing (shrinking and enlarging).
+* Since Internet Explorer does not support promises, this library is not the right choice.
+Consider using https://github.com/hendrik-scholz/resize-base64 instead.
+See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise.

 ## Installation